-A little tricky to get the hang of at first like using bezier curves in Illustrator but you soon get a "feel" for it.
-The length of the log is easy: we just use the 2 along 1 up system and make the log as long or short as we want.
+It's a little tricky to get the hang of at first, like using bezier curves in Illustrator, but you soon get a feel for it.
+The length of the log is easy: we just use the "2 along, 1 up" system and make the log as long or short as we want.

-Smaller concentric circles on the end give a nice ring pattern and some areas of darker shading at the bottom of the log give it some depth.
-We'll give the log a flat fir color to start, then to create depth, we can create dithering by placing pixels of contrasting color either side of our high light/low light lines.
+Smaller concentric circles on the end give a nice ring pattern, and some areas of darker shading at the bottom of the log give it some depth.
+We'll give the log a flat fir color to start, and then to create some depth, we can create dithering by placing pixels of contrasting color on either side of our high light/low light lines.

 You can build up the patterns and make them more complex.
-Careful though — the more realistic and tricky you try and get the fuzzier the image may appear if it's destined to reproduce at small size.
+Careful, though: the more realistic and tricky you try to get, the fuzzier the image may appear if it's destined to be reproduced at small sizes.

 I did throw in a few more random pixels on log #3 as I wanted it to have a rough look and contrast a little with the squirrel.